javeria-malik/calculator.ts-PIAIC-/README.md

 # calculator.ts-PIAIC-
 Import the inquirer library: The code starts by importing the inquirer library, which is used to create interactive command-line prompts for user input.

-Use inquirer.prompt() to Gather User Input: The inquirer.prompt() function is used to present a series of questions to the user.
+Use inquirer.prompt() to Gather User Input: The inquirer.prompt() function is used to pres.ent a series of questions to the user.
 The responses provided by the user are collected in an answer object.

 Define the Questions: The code defines a list of questions to ask the user.
 These questions include asking for two numbers (num1 and num2) and allowing the user to select an operation (operation) from a predefined list of choices.